daniel-bogdoll/ConferenceTemplate/README.md

 "**Get the gestalt right.** I remember being impressed with Fei-Fei (my adviser) once during a reviewing session.
 I had a stack of 4 papers I had reviewed over the last several hours and she picked them up, **flipped through each one for 10 seconds**, and said one of them was good and the other three bad.
 Indeed, I was accepting the one and rejecting the other three, but something that took me several hours took her seconds." - [Andrej Karpathy, Head of AI at Tesla](http://karpathy.github.io/2016/09/07/phd/)

-Use color palettes that are suited for colorblind people, such as the ones proposed by [David Nichols](https://davidmathlogic.com/colorblind/#%23D81B60-%231E88E5-%23FFC107-%23004D40):
+Use a color palette that is suited for colorblind people, such as the ones proposed by [David Nichols](https://davidmathlogic.com/colorblind/#%23D81B60-%231E88E5-%23FFC107-%23004D40):
 ![image](https://user-images.githubusercontent.com/19552411/149807873-16d2adab-aa74-48c8-a75b-fb3ae1ebd702.png)